Best daily deals

 4. What headphone connection do you need?
 Do you want a balanced output?

 Nice upgrades are going to take the form of things like an expandable memory slot (microSD) or Bluetooth connectivity over advanced codecs like aptX or LDAC.
 Additionally, you may see different DAC chips from companies Texas Instruments, Sabre, or Burr Brown.
-Truth be told you’re unlikely to notice a difference there, so don’t let that be the deciding factor for you.
-There are other specs you may want to pay attention to also: battery size, bit depth and sample rate supported, power output, file types supported, and internal file capacity.
+Truth be told, you’re unlikely to notice a difference there, so don’t let that be the deciding factor for you.
+There are other specs you may want to pay attention to, such as battery size, bit depth and sample rate supported, power output, file types supported, and internal file capacity.

 ModelPriceHighest bit depthHighest sample rate (kHz)Streaming?InputOutputMax OutputInternal storageBluetoothBattery